 Refrigerate in plastic bags or in the crisper.
 Use within 5-6 days of purchase.

-There is little research in New Zealand on the nutritional profile of microgreens but international research suggests that they have higher levels of nutrients such as vitamins C and E and beta carotene compared to the mature plants.
+There is little research in NZ on the nutritional profile of micro greens but international research suggests that micro greens have higher levels of nutrients such as vitamin C, vitamin E and beta- carotene compared to the mature plants.
 However, more New Zealand based research is needed to verify this.

 A range of varieties ensures supply all year.